-The general provision in section 19(1) of the ARC does not focus on specific types of behaviour, but prohibits abuse of dominance in any form.
+The general provision in section 19(1) of the ARC does not focus on specific types of behaviour but prohibits abuse of dominance in any form.
 In the same vein, the examples of abusive behaviour provided in sections 19 and 20 of the ARC do not constitute an exhaustive list of all possible violations.
 Therefore, additional forms of abuses beyond these examples are possible.
 For instance, the FCJ (judgment in VBL Gegenwert II, 24 January 2017) considered a public pension fund's terms of service - which violated provisions on general terms and conditions under the German Civil Code - to constitute an abuse of a dominant position.
 This decision may have far-reaching implications, given that now infringements of non-competition rules by dominant companies may apparently also constitute abuses under competition law.
-For instance, the FCO's current investigation of Facebook on the basis that its terms and conditions may infringe German data protection law and are therefore abusive (see the FCO's press release of 19 December 2017 in which the FCO stated that according to its preliminary assessment, Facebook's terms of service indeed violated data protection law, as they allowed Facebook unrestrictedly to collect user data from thirdparty sources).
+For instance, in its decision against Facebook, the FCO based its analysis particularly on the finding that some of Facebook's terms and conditions infringed EU and German data protection law and, therefore, found that they constituted an exploitative abusive (see question 22).